Electronics » Development Boards (Programmable Controllers) » Arduino-Compatible »

 Note: This product is manufactured in Italy by affiliates of Arduino Srl, and the product packaging suggests downloading the Arduino IDE from arduino.org.
 However, we use and recommend using the normal Arduino IDE from arduino.cc, which is the IDE we ensure our Arduino libraries work with.

 Arduino Micro with packaging and U.S. quarter for size reference.

 The Arduino Micro is a microcontroller board based on the ATmega32U4, developed in conjunction with Adafruit.
-It has 20 digital input/output pins (of which 7 can be used as PWM outputs and 12 as analog inputs), a 16 MHz crystal oscillator, a micro USB connector, an in-circuit system programming (ICSP) header, and a reset button.
-It contains everything needed to support the microcontroller; simply connect it to a computer (or appropriate wall power adapter) with a Micro USB cable (not included) to get started.
+It has 24 digital input/output pins (of which 7 can be used as PWM outputs and 12 as analog inputs), a 16 MHz crystal oscillator, a micro USB connector, an in-circuit system programming (ICSP) header, and a reset button.
+It contains everything needed to support the microcontroller; simply connect it to a computer with a Micro USB cable (not included) to get started.
 The headers are arranged with a 0.1″ spacing for compatibility with standard solderless breadboards and perfboards and connectors that use a 0.1″ grid.